-The dwellings would be in the form of two pairs of two storey semi-detached dwellings located at the northern end of the site.
-All four properties would be 3-bedroom units.
+The dwellings would be in the form of one pair of two storey semi-detached dwellings and one detached two storey dwelling located at the northern end of the site.
+The mix would be 2 x 3-bedroom units and 1 x 4 bedroom unit.
 The properties would be served by one access with parking provided around a circular parking area.
-A total of 10 parking spaces are proposed, 2 for each dwelling and 2 visitor spaces.
+A total of 8 parking spaces are proposed, 1.5 spaces above the minimum parking standard.

-The two pairs of semi-detached units would have a relatively contemporary design whilst retaining a traditional form with a mix of gabled and half hipped roofs.
+The buildings would have a relatively contemporary design whilst retaining a traditional form with a mix of gabled and half hipped roofs.
 The materials would be a relatively simple palette of clay roof tiles and facing brickwork - a multi brick and feature buff brick, and grey coloured windows.